Towards Realistic Zero-Shot Classification via Self Structural Semantic Alignment: Related Work

 \section{Related Work}

 \para{Zero-Shot Learning/Open-Vocabulary Learning with VLMs.} Traditional \textit{(Generalized) Zero-Shot Classification} (ZSC) aims to categorize novel classes in unseen test data with training on annotated base/seen classes with or without unlabeled target novel classes~\cite{survey-zsl-a, survey-gzsl}.
 However, they usually assume auxiliary semantic information of both seen and unseen classes, \eg, category attributes~\cite{survey-zsl-a-80}, knowledge graph~\cite{survey-zsl-a-3}, textual keywords~\cite{survey-zsl-a-8, survey-zsl-a-13}.
 Recently, large-scale pre-trained VLMs have been introduced to alleviate these assumptions~\cite{align, clip, survey-vlm}.
-Furthermore, \textit{Open-Vocabulary Learning} (OVL)~\cite{survey-ovl,zegclip, maskclip, diffusion-zsseg} are presented, which train the models on some annotated data (base classes~\cite{diffusion-ovseg} or large-scale image-text pairs~\cite{unsup-zst}) and test them on open novel classes.
-Our RZSC setting differs from conventional ZSC and OVL in not requiring any labeled training data, and not assuming an \textit{ideal vocabulary} with a ground-truth target label set or with few open words~\cite{survey-ovl, diffusion-ovseg, diffusion-zsseg}.
+Furthermore, \textit{Open-Vocabulary Learning} (OVL)~\cite{survey-ovl,zegclip, maskclip, diffusion-zsseg} aims to train the models with some annotated data, \ie, base classes, or large-scale image-text pairs, and to test them on target novel classes~\cite{diffusion-ovseg, unsup-zst}.
+Our RZSC setting differs from conventional ZSC and OVL in not requiring any labeled training data, and not assuming an \textit{ideal vocabulary} with a ground-truth target label set or one with few open words~\cite{survey-ovl, diffusion-ovseg, diffusion-zsseg}.

-\para{Zero-Shot Transfer/Unsupervised Fine-tuning of VLMs.} Both \textit{Zero-Shot Transfer} (ZST) and \textit{Unsupervised Fine-tuning} (UF) assume no annotation of target datasets.
-ZST~\cite{clip, open-clip} directly uses the pre-trained VLMs for zero-shot prediction without updating models, e.g., SCD~\cite{scd} iteratively refines CLIP inference results with a heuristic algorithm with a WordNet vocabulary~\cite{wordnet}.
-More related to us, UF further transductively adapts pre-trained models with task-specific training, e.g. adapting VLMs with self-training or prompt tuning~\cite{must, prompt-ldp, unsup-zst}.
-However, existing methods assume the known ground-truth target label set or label distribution~\cite{prompt-ldp, must}.
-In this paper, we aim to alleviate the dependence on such assumptions and propose a new setting, RZSC.
+\para{Zero-Shot Transfer/Unsupervised Fine-tuning of VLMs.} Both \textit{Zero-Shot Transfer} (ZST) and \textit{Unsupervised Fine-tuning} (UF) assume no annotations of target datasets, which are essentially visual concept discovery problems~\cite{gcd, simgcd, promptcal} with vocabulary prior.
+ZST~\cite{clip, open-clip} directly uses the pre-trained VLMs for zero-shot prediction without fine-tuning.
+UF further transductively adapts pre-trained models with task-specific training, \eg, with self-training or prompt tuning~\cite{must, prompt-ldp, unsup-zst}.
+However, both ZST\&UF assume known ground-truth target label sets or distribution~\cite{prompt-ldp, must}.
+In this paper, we aim to alleviate the reliance on these assumptions and propose a new setting, RZSC.
+Besides, an extended ZST work, SCD~\cite{scd}, iteratively refines CLIP zero-shot inference predictions on a WordNet vocabulary~\cite{wordnet} with a heuristic iterative clustering algorithm.
+However, they have limited adaptability~\cite{must, prompt-ldp} and a mismatched linguistic vocabulary.